Adhesive capsulitis of the shoulder: Surgery

-If conservative measures are unsuccessful, surgery can be trialed.
-Surgery to cut the adhesions (capsular release) may be indicated in prolonged and severe cases; the procedure is usually performed by arthroscopy.
-Surgical evaluation of other problems with the shoulder, e.g., subacromial bursitis or rotator cuff tear, may be needed.
-Resistant adhesive capsulitis may respond to open release surgery.
-This technique allows the surgeon to find and correct the underlying cause of restricted shoulder movement such as contracture of coracohumeral ligament and rotator interval.
+Surgery to cut the adhesions (capsular release) may be indicated in prolonged and severe cases; the procedure is performed by arthroscopy.
+This type of surgery is minimally invasive, consisting of a small camera and small incisions.
+This technique allows the surgeon to find and correct the underlying cause of restricted shoulder movement (such as contracture of coracohumeral ligament and rotator interval).
+The surgeon will then make an incision to open the contracted shoulder capsule.
+This is followed by manipulating the shoulder manually with the arm, breaking up additional adhesions and confirming release of the capsule.